mattrude/pgpkeyserver/doc/keyserver-dump-process.md

 On a linux/unix system, you may download this directory via the following command:

-wget -c -r -p -e robots=off --level=1 --cut-dirs=3 --no-host-directories -A pgp,txt http://keyserver.mattrude.com/dump/$SKSDATE/
+wget -crp -e robots=off -l1 --no-parent --cut-dirs=3 -nH -A pgp,txt https://keyserver.mattrude.com/dump/$SKSDATE/

 These files were created with the following command: sks dump $COUNT $SKSDATE/ sks-dump